The Construction Vibration Damage Guide (CVDG)

 Studies of blasting-caused damage to homes and other structures make up most of the research literature of vibration damage.
-These largely well-done studies provide much useful information (e.g. damage appearance and causes, frequency dependence, home resonance frequencies and more) which can be valuable in construction vibration settings.
+These largely well-done studies provide much useful information (e.g. damage appearance and causes, frequency dependence, home resonance frequencies and more), which can be valuable in helping to understand construction vibration effects.
 However, as indicated above, they are poor indicators of damage potential from heavy equipment use, because the vibrations produced by heavy equipment are different in just about every significant way from those produced by blasting (either in mining or construction).
-Thus, vibration standards and conclusions regarding damage potential based on blasting studies have little direct application in non-blasting construction.
+Thus, blasting vibration standards and conclusions regarding damage potential based on blasting studies have little direct application in non-blasting construction.

 There is very little research on the effects of long-duration (i.e. more than a few seconds) construction vibration on homes and other structures.
-The limited research that does exist indicates that heavy equipment-caused construction vibration must be subject to much lower velocity limits than that originating from blasting.
+The limited research that does exist indicates that heavy equipment-caused construction vibration must be subject to much lower ground vibration velocity limits than that originating from blasting.
 The relative scarcity of direct studies of construction vibration effects leaves many of the most critical scientific questions unanswered.
 These research opportunities are explored in more detail in the CVDG Pro, particularly in its Vibration and Homes chapter.

 Handling Construction Vibration Damage to Your Home

 If you have construction involving heavy equipment ongoing in your area (e.g. within hearing distance), you should immediately examine your house for signs of cracking and document its current condition.
 Roughly diagonal cracks (see at right for example) in drywall, plaster or stucco at the corners of wall penetrations (doors, windows), and cracks in concrete patios, driveways and slabs, if not pre-existing, are often indicative of construction vibration damage.
 Several other types of damage can also occur.